MIA : Soliloquy Of A Dream

 It’s important to note that South Beach with it’s tropical weather and storied history as a playground for the rich, is perhaps the only place in the whole United States where an event of this magnitude could be realized over Memorial Day Weekend.
 Also important is the fact that South Beach was once the seat of a billion dollar drug industry, which flooded America’s inner cities with tons of cocaine, devastating families while simultaneously creating instant wealth for many in these minority communities.
 The trauma that was inflicted on these neighborhoods, fueled by addiction and violence led to a drug culture where vanity and materialism have been paramount.
 In no other culture is this more reflected than in hip-hop, with the music video being the vehicle used to promote the flamboyant, aspirational lifestyle.

-I personally find our communities’ ever increasing obsession with materiality quite disturbing, still I am attracted to the creativity and vigor that I’ve witnessed in South Beach during Memorial Day weekend, and I believe that it is my responsibility as an artist to tell this story without prejudice.
+I personally find our communities’ ever increasing obsession with materiality quite disturbing, yet still I am attracted to the creativity and vigor that I’ve witnessed in South Beach during Memorial Day weekend.
+As an artist I believe that it is my responsibility to tell this story without prejudice.